Egsagon/nekosama/README.md

 # Setup

 - Use python `3.11` or higher
-- Install using pip: `pip install git+https://github.com/Egsagon/neko-sama-api.git`
+- Install using pip: `pip install nekosama`
 - Optionally, install FFMPEG to your system.

 # Docs